-Across all countries, we find that firms are currently using two or three sources of finance to fund their firms operations and have had previous experience of other types of funding.
+In our study of sixteen European countries, we find that firms are currently using two or three sources of finance to fund their current operations and most have had previous experience of a wider range of funding types at some point.
 There are some noticeable differences across countries with peripheral economies generally being less diversified.
 Differences across firm size and age groups are more marked than cross-country variation, with smaller and younger firms significantly more reliant on a limited set of finance types and older, larger firms having more diversified financial structures.
 Looking at individual sources of financing, we find that trade credit and informal sources of finance are extremely prevalent across all countries, with Irish firms being particularly likely to use them as sources of funding.